Master RMD Strategies: The Affluent Retiree’s Guide to Preserving Wealth in 2025

 For high-net-worth individuals, these delayed starting ages represent valuable planning opportunities—additional years of tax-deferred growth and time to implement strategic Roth conversions or charitable giving plans.

-First-Year RMD Timing: A Strategic Consideration
+First-Year RMD Timing: A Strategic Decision Many Overlook

-Option 1: Take your first RMD by December 31st of your starting year
+- Option 1: Take your first RMD by December 31st of your starting year

-Option 2: Delay until April 1st of the following year
+- Option 2: Delay until April 1st of the following year

-Strategic warning for affluent retirees: While delaying your first RMD might seem appealing, this approach requires taking two distributions in the second year—potentially pushing you into higher tax brackets and increasing taxes on Social Security benefits, investment income, and Medicare premium surcharges (IRMAA).
+While delaying your first RMD might seem appealing, this approach requires taking two distributions in the second year—potentially pushing you into higher tax brackets and increasing taxes on Social Security benefits, investment income, and Medicare premium surcharges (IRMAA).

 Case Example: Robert (born 1951) turns 73 in July 2024.
 His first RMD is due by December 31, 2024, but he could delay until April 1, 2025.
 With a $3.2M IRA, his first-year RMD is approximately $117,000.
 If he delays to 2025, he would need to take both his 2024 RMD ($117,000) and his 2025 RMD ($125,000) in the same tax year—potentially resulting in an additional $9,000+ in federal taxes due to bracket changes.